Ensenada Cruise Port Guide

 4.3 Shopping Tips

-Payment methods: While most shops accept credit cards, it’s a good idea to carry some cash, particularly in smaller markets and for smaller purchases.
+Currency USD or Pesos: While most shops and formal restaurants accept credit cards, it’s a good idea to carry some USD cash 20$ or less bills, particularly in smaller markets away from downtown and touristy areas you may get peso change.
 Do I need pesos?

 5. Walking to Downtown